Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 		// The library default is "128" (Channel A). void begin(byte dout, byte pd_sck, byte gain = 128);

-If the load cell doesn't perform as expect, switch around either the A+ and A- (red wires) or the E+ and E- (Either option is doing the same thing).
+If the load cell doesn't perform as expect, switch around either: A+ with A- (red wires) or the E+ with E-.
+(Either option is doing the same thing).

 Usefull Info: